 Methane emissions from the oil and gas sector represent one of the most urgent yet often overlooked contributors to climate change.
 Methane is a potent greenhouse gas that traps significantly more heat than carbon dioxide in the short term.
 For Africa, where natural gas and oil play an increasingly vital role in economic development, the emissions associated with their extraction and use present a critical challenge.
 But this challenge also brings a strategic opportunity for transformation.
-The continent can avoid repeating the mistakes made by more industrialized regions by embedding methane reduction strategies into the early development of oil and gas industries.
-At the Sahara and Sahel Observatory (OSS), with technical support from Clean Air Task Force (CATF) and funding from The Lemelson Foundation, we are contributing to a growing effort to build awareness, capacity and momentum for methane reduction across African countries.
-Raising awareness about methane emission reductions in the oil and gas sector is crucial for several reasons environmental, economic, and social.
-Awareness efforts enable African oil and gasproducing countries to better communicate their climate actions to the international community.
-This can enhance the credibility of national climate commitments and improve access to international climate finance, technical assistance and investment opportunities.
+The continent can avoid the mistakes made by more industrialized regions by embedding methane reduction strategies into the early development of oil and gas industries.
+The Sahara and Sahel Observatory (OSS), with the Clean Air Task Force (CATF) technical support and The Lemelson Foundation funding, is contributing to a growing effort to build awareness, capacity and momentum for methane reduction across African countries.
+Raising awareness about methane emission reductions in the oil and gas sector is crucial for environmental, economic, and social reasons.
+Awareness efforts enable African oil and gas-producing countries to better communicate their climate actions to the international community.
+This can enhance the reliability of national climate commitments and improve access to international climate finance, technical assistance and investment opportunities.